pongasoft/jamba-sample-gain/README.md

         ./configure.bat
         cd build

-- In order to build the plugin run:
+- In order to build the plugin:

         For Debug => ./build.bat
         For Release => ./build.bat Release

-- In order to test the plugin (unit tests) run:
+- In order to test the plugin (unit tests):

         For Debug => ./test.bat
         For Release => ./test.bat Release

-- In order to validate the plugin (uses validator) run:
+- In order to validate the plugin (uses validator):

         For Debug => ./validate.bat
         For Release => ./validate.bat Release

-- In order to edit the plugin UI (uses editor) run:
+- In order to edit the plugin UI (uses editor) (editor is **not** available in `Release` mode):

-        ./edit.sh
+        ./edit.bat

+- In order to create the archive (zip file) (`Release` is the default because in general the archive is created for the production ready plugin):

+        For Debug => ./archive.bat Debug
+        For Release => ./archive.bat

 - In order to install the plugin: